Free Consultation833-607-9438

 How does door release work with electric strikes and maglocks?

 Most apartment intercom systems connect to electronic door hardware.
 An electric strike unlocks the latch when access is granted, while a maglock releases its magnetic hold.
 The right setup depends on your door type, building code requirements, and fire egress rules.
-A qualified installer should verify compatibility.
+Door hardware should always comply with applicable life-safety and fire egress requirements, so the locking method and release configuration should be verified during system design and installation.
+A qualified installer should confirm compatibility and code compliance before deployment.

 How long does installation take?